Justin-Byrne/canvasLab/docs/JSDoc.md

 <a name="Options"></a>

 ## Options
-{Object}  Options                           Options for shapes, lines, and groups
+{Object}  Options                           Options for collections

 **Kind**: global class
 **Properties**